freedomotic/fd-user-manual/docs/source/plugins/tts.rst

 How to install better, natural sounding voices
 ----------------------------------------------

-Default voices has a very metallic sound.
+Default voices have a very metallic sound.
 To have more natural sounding voices

 - go to the mbrola project website and download the **mbrola** executable for your operative system (under "getting the mbrola binary").
 For Linux download from here.
 For Windows download from here
 - unzip the downloaded archive